 - Heel pain caused by the rubbing action of the extra bone growth in the Achilles tendon and the tendon.

 The most common signs and symptoms of Achilles tendinitis include the following:

 - In the morning, one can experience stiffness and pain along the tendon.

 - One experiences great pain at the heel’s back, which worsens with activity.

 - One experiences an excruciating pain a day or so after working out.

 - The tendon thickens, as more stress is puts on it.

 - An extra bone growth is appearing in the Achilles tendon in insertional tendinitis.

 - There is visible swelling at the affected part that worsens as one engages in activity throughout the day.

 Some problems can be healed with non surgical tendinitis treatment.
 However, a sudden protrusion or pop at the calf or heel’s back is a clear indicator of a ruptured Achilles tendon.
-It is advisable to seek urgent medical attention if one suspects they have a ruptured Achilles tendon.
+It is advisable to seek urgent medical attention from an ankle surgeon if one suspects they have a ruptured Achilles tendon.